 Recent publications in several leading journals highlight the breadth of research from the Schmidt Science Fellows community.

-Senior Fellow an member of the 2018 cohort, Dr. Wes Fuhrman is part of an international team, alongside PIs Johnpierre Paglione and Nicholas Butch at UMD College Park, that has published a paper in Nature Physics that describes the discovery of a rare phenomenon called re-entrant or “Lazarus” superconductivity in the material uranium ditelluride.
+Senior Fellow and member of the 2018 cohort, Dr. Wes Fuhrman is part of an international team, alongside PIs Johnpierre Paglione and Nicholas Butch at UMD College Park, that has published a paper in Nature Physics that describes the discovery of a rare phenomenon called re-entrant or “Lazarus” superconductivity in the material uranium ditelluride.
 This will raise interest in uranium ditelluride as a potential material for use in quantum computers.

 Dr Jyotirmoy Mandal, current Schmidt Science Fellow at UCLA, has published work from his PhD at Columbia University as lead author on the optical switching of porous polymer coatings (PPCs) for modulate heat and light.
 The research is published in Joule from Cell Press.
 It is hoped that PPCs, which are inexpensive and scalable, will be used to control light and temperatures in buildings.